samborkent/plasma-solver/README.md

 * velo    : Velocity
 * uc      : Unit cell

+# Ideas
+* Make radial bin loop variable based on the time and velocity

 # Issues
-* The number of plasma particles is not conserved.
-Negative number of plasma particles is possible.
+* Negative number of background particles occurs in first time step.
+* Negative collision probability occurs.
+* Updating of matrices should happen after calculating collision probability.
 * When making crazy composite targets, lithium gains too much energy.

 # Change log

 20-03-21:
-* Added condition that the number of collided particles is limited by the the species with lowest number of particles in that bin to avoid negative collision probabilities.
+* The velocities of all particles in the last radial bin gets set to zero.
+* Fixed updating of matrices.

 18-03-21:
 * Implemented first working version of collision with one species and